mwgalloway/InfoSearch/README.md

 ## Dependencies

-InfoSearch is know to work with the following environment:
+InfoSearch is known to work with the following environment:

     Ruby 2.3.1
     MongoDB 3.2.1